 The automated builds are performed by a dedicated cloud-based CI provider that usually integrates with the place where you store your code.
 Most cloud providers available these days support Github, a Microsoft-owned platform for collaborating on projects that use git as their version control system.

 CI systems pull the changes in real-time and perform a selected set of tests, to give you early feedback on your results.
 This approach introduces a single source of truth for testing and allows developers with different environments to receive convenient and reliable information.

 Using a CI service, you can not only test your code but also build a new version of documentation for your project, build your app, and distribute it among testers or releases.
 This technique is called Continuous Deployment and focuses on the automation of releases.

-Note: The good rule of the thumb is to take advantage of what React Native / React Native Community projects already use.
-Going that route, you can ensure that it is possible to make your chosen provider work with React Native and that the most common challenges have been already solved by the Core Team.
+<p-bg-col>Note: A good practice is to take advantage of what React Native / React Native Community projects already use.
+Going that route, you can ensure that it is possible to make your chosen provider work with React Native and that the most common challenges have been already solved by the Core Team.<p-bg-col>

 With most of the CI providers, it is extremely important to study their configuration files before you do anything else.